dermotreynolds/old.dermotreynolds.github.io/_posts/2017-04-12-2-service-principle.md

 *-Use a certificate for authentication when executing an unattended script.*

-In summary, a Service Principle is an "Account" which you assign certain access to.
-In our case we gave this Service Principle access to the Resource Group that we created.
+In summary, a Service Principal is an "Account" which you assign certain access to.
+In our case we can give this Service Principal access to the Resource Group that will hold our resources.

-## Find the Service Principle Name
+## To find your Service Principal from VSTS
 - Under your project go to Project Settings/Service endpoints.

 ![](/images/Service-Principle-01.png)